elburz/awesome-space/README.md

 * [Disk Detective](http://diskdetective.org/) - Comb the Milky Way looking for stars that could harbor planet-forming disks.
 * [ISS EarthKAM](https://earthkam.ucsd.edu/home/) - A NASA education program that provides unique, high quality photographs of our planet taken by middle school students.
 * [NASA World Wind](http://worldwind.arc.nasa.gov/) - Leveraging Landsat satellite imagery and Shuttle Radar Topography Mission data, World Wind lets you experience Earth terrain in visually rich 3D, just as if you were really there.
+* [NASA ArtSpace](http://www.nasa.gov/connect/artspace/participate/royalty_free_resources.html) - Open source material across a variety of new media formats (still images, sounds, video, multimedia).
+* [Hubble SOURCE](http://hubblesource.stsci.edu/sources/illustrations/) - All of Hubble Space Telescope's press release images are available for downloading in various formats, including JPEG, PDF, and full-resolution TIFF.
+* [Space Shots](http://www.popsci.com/best-images-outer-space) - A gallery of photos, visualizations, and other pictures of outer space, updated almost daily by the editors of popular science.

 ### Events
 * [Space Apps Challenge](https://2015.spaceappschallenge.org/) - A two-day hackathon where teams of technologists, scientists, designers, artists, educators, entrepreneurs, developers and students across the globe collaborate and engage with publicly available data to design innovative solutions for global challenges.